 The Legend of Dama De Noche - Night Blooming Jasmine

 Dama de noche or known as night blooming jasmine is a shrub that bears white flowers giving off a strong sweet perfume at night.
-The white flowers are tubular in shape and each blossom having five acute lobes gives each a star-like appearance.
+The white flowers are tubular in shape and each blossom which has five acute lobes gives each a star-like appearance.

 Having the shrub, also known as night-blooming jasmine or night-blooming cestrum, I find it interesting that the flowers are open at night starting at dusk and the sweet blossoms take a rest again at sunrise closing up their little tubular buds.

-And speaking of the legend of the dama de noche, here is a beautiful story I wanted to share about how the dama de noche came to be the fragrant flower we now love.
+This sweet smelling evening flower is known as dama de noche in the Philippines, and here is a beautiful story I wanted to share about how the dama de noche came to be the fragrant flower we now love.

 A long time ago, the communities and small villages in the Philippines were ruled by sultans and datus or tribal chiefs.
 These leaders were loved, served and very well respected by their people.
 These rulers can do whatever they wish and that includes the woman they intended to marry as they can choose whoever they want to be their wife.

 One datu is no different - Datu Makisig.
 Even at a young age, he's already a well built and elegant young man which is why a lot of maidens by the neighboring villages wanted to be his wife.
 And these aren't just ordinary maidens.
 These are the daughters of other rulers.
 But no one of the maidens had captured the heart of Datu Makisig.

 One day, the young datu visited the farthest part of his region and he saw a beautiful maiden.
 Her name was Dama.
 Although being poor, Dama was a real beauty.
 Datu Makisig courted Dama, even showing to the parents of the lovely maiden how much he loves the lady.
 He won her heart and not long after that, they got married.